 I have left this review from 2012 mostly unchanged, except to update prices and links (when possible), and to update or remove some obsolete information not directly related to PaintShop Pro.
 I’ve also added a few [notes in brackets].

-Corel’s Paint Shop Pro® (“PSP”— $80, $60 upgrade from version X2 or later; Windows only) is a full-featured photo editor that’s easy and friendly even for users new to digital photography.
+Corel’s Paint Shop Pro® (“PSP”— $66, $50 upgrade from version X5 or later; Windows only) is a full-featured photo editor that’s easy and friendly even for users new to digital photography.
 It’s well suited for people who consider the art and craft of photography mostly incidental to the memories they’re capturing and sharing.
 It’s a particularly good choice for scrapbookers and others who use their family photos as a starting point for artistic projects.

 Despite many powerful features that should make it a cost-effective tool for people interested in the art and craft of photography itself, PSP has some frustrating and longstanding basic deficiencies that Corel is only slowly addressing.
 The current X4 version has functional improvements that make it more competitive with both Photoshop Elements and Photoshop itself.
-Still, if you want to use color spaces beyond sRGB, better exploit the power of raw camera files, or edit in 16-bit color, Adobe’s comparably-priced and similarly-featured Photoshop Elements® would be a better choice, if you don’t want to pay $700 for the full version of Photoshop®.
+Still, if you want to use color spaces beyond sRGB, better exploit the power of raw camera files, or edit in 16-bit color, Adobe’s comparably-priced and similarly-featured Photoshop Elements® would be a better choice, if you don’t want to pay $10 a month to rent the full version of Photoshop®.